Offences Against the Person Act 1828: Provisions

 Section 1 of the act repealed acts from 1225 (9 Hen.
 3. c.
 26) to 1822 (3 Geo.
 4. c.
 114).
 Beside repealing, simplifying and consolidating the statute law, the act contained changes to the law.

 Section 2 of the act abolished the distinctive offence of petty treason, providing that petty treason should be treated as murder.

 Section 11 of the act extended the provisions in Lord Ellenborough's Act (43 Geo.
 3. c.
-58), removing the requirement that an offensive weapon must be used in the commission of a violent offense, so that murder by drowning, suffocation or strangulation were now considered just as serious as murder by shooting, stabbing or poisoning.
+58), removing the requirement that an offensive weapon must be used in the commission of a violent offence, so that murder by drowning, suffocation or strangulation were now considered just as serious as murder by shooting, stabbing or poisoning.
 For the first time, all acts of attempted murder were categorized and treated as equivalent crimes of violence by the degree of harm done to the victim, rather than by the narrower scope of whether a specific offensive weapon had been used.
 This consolidation put the focus on the unacceptability of the violence itself, and not just the real or potential physical injuries that resulted.

 Section 14 of the act made the concealment of the birth of a child a misdemeanour, whether by a single or married woman.

 Section 15 of the act extended the crime of bestiality to "animals", not "beasts", therefore including birds or reptiles.

 Section 18 of the act removed the requirement for victims of rape to prove ejaculation.